SpaiR/repoXbot/README.md

 --name=rxbot spair/repoxbot
 ```

-After application has started you should configure your webhook to send events on `<your dns>/repoxbot`.
+After application has started you should configure webhook to send events on your application address.
 The only events you should send is `pull_request` and `issues`.
-With sending `ping` event you should receive next response: `Pong!
-Zen: '<zen message here>'`
+While sending `ping` event you should receive next response: `Pong!
+Zen: '<zen message here>'`.

 ## Application options
 ### Mandatory